 Businesses that hadn’t harnessed social media marketing quickly rethought their digital marketing strategy, recognising how crucial these familiar platforms were to their future success.

 Depending on your business aims and objectives, Facebook, LinkedIn, Twitter, Instagram, TikTok and Youtube could help you engage and connect with people all around the world.
-We recommend doing your research first before embarking on your social media journey; there’s no point setting up accounts on every platform because very few brands are suited to every single platform.
+We recommend doing your research first before embarking on your social media journey; there’s no point in setting up accounts on every platform because very few brands are suited to every single platform.

 Browsers are more likely to learn about new brands on social media than anywhere else.
-They’re also more likely to directly engage with brands on social media, because it’s easier and faster than any other method.
+They’re also more likely to directly engage with brands on social media because it’s easier and faster than any other method.
 If you want to attract and retain loyal customers, build responsive customer service into your marketing strategy.

 Social media is all about storytelling.
 It’s how we connect with other humans and without it, your business is just a series of dull product specifications.
 With a little planning, you can reach your target audience and build brand awareness using the power of human experience.